 In my spending pattern, I keep in mind what Triodos Bank so beautifully calls the “positive changing power” of money.
 I try to give my money to restaurants, hotels, shops and organizations that aim to contribute to a healthier world.
 The links below point to services and products that I wholeheartedly recommend — out of enthusiasm; I don’t get any compensation for it.

 I have received many of the below products via mail.
 I am well aware that the shipment of goods is a huge contributor to climate change.
-As the UN Secretary-General stated in an address at Columbia University on 2 December 2020: if one counted shipping as a country, “it would be the world’s sixth biggest greenhouse gas emitter”.
-Still, I prefer to order environmentally conscious items remotely rather than buying things nearby that are harmful to the environment.
+As the UN Secretary-General stated in an address at Columbia University in 2020: if one counted shipping as a country, “it would be the world’s sixth biggest greenhouse gas emitter”.
+Still, I prefer to order environmentally conscious items remotely over buying things nearby that are harmful to the environment.
 I hope that as the demand for harmful items falls and the one for environmentally friendly items rises, local stores will sell more of the latter.

 In addition, Etsy, from which I order a lot, offsets the CO2 emissions caused by shipping products sold through it.
 Etsy does this by investing in projects that reduce emissions by the same amount, at no additional cost to the buyer.
 Etsy believes, like I do, that “if we all work together towards positive change, we can make the world a better, healthier place”.